xingchenzhang/xingchenzhang.github.io/_pages/about.md

 **Incoming activities**
 -------

-[12/2024] I will give a talk entitled “**Rethinking performance evaluation in image fusion**” at the [BMVA Symposium on Image & Video Quality](https://www.bmva.org/meetings/24-12-11-ImageandVideoQualityAssessment.html), which will be held on **11 December 2024** in the British Computer Society (BCS), London.

 [12/2024] I am organising **the first Exeter Computer Vision Workshop**.
 This is the first formal activity of the **Exeter Computer Vision Group**.
 This in-person workshop will feature engaging talks by academics, as well as presentations by postdocs and PhD students, offering a valuable platform for sharing research and receiving constructive feedback.
 The workshop will be held at the University of Exeter on 13 December 2024.

 [12/2024] I will give a talk entitled "**Human-Centered Computer Vision: From Unimodality to Multimodality**" at the 1st Exeter Computer Vision Workshop, Exeter, UK, **December 2024**.